Juxtaposition #14

 2024 Mother’s Day Mix

 Happy Mother’s Day to all who celebrate!
-As children of the 80s and 90s, mixtapes played a prominent role in my courtship of my loving wife Marion.
+As children of the 80s and 90s, mixtapes played a prominent role in my courtship of My Loving Wife Marion.
 Or rather, mix CDs did.
 One of the first ones I gave her included the song “Under the Milky Way Tonight” by the Church as track nine.
 We later chose it for our first dance at our wedding, which took place on August 9.
 I’ve made it the ninth track on every mix I’ve given her since then, which I try to do at least once a year, usually on Mother’s Day or her birthday.
 With her permission I’m posting the track listing for the one she received this weekend, since it’s more indebted to the movies than usual.
 Although: films are often are the way I discover new old music these days and the mix I made her last year was heavily influenced by movies as well, so maybe this is the continuation of a trend?
 Anyway, the other convention I honor is limiting the mix to just 80 minutes worth of music, since that was the length of the CD-Rs that got this tradition started.
 Without further ado, here’s what is included on Marion’s 2024 Mother’s Day mix along with notes about the films that inspired each selection:

 1. Ian Tracey, Garfield Wilson, and Pirate Chorus – “Ode to the Falling.”
 This is from the soundtrack for Peter Pan & Wendy, which was directed by David Lowery, the François Truffaut of the “film blogosphere” (am I the first person to use that term in a decade?), and one of our “Friday Movie Night” selections last year.